Norway government collapses over IS spouse repatriation spat | DW | 20.01.2020

 "I brought us into government, and I'm now bringing the party out," Jensen told a news conference.

+The move means that Conservative Prime Minister Erna Solberg no longer has a parliamentary majority.

+Shortly after the announcement, Solberg said she intends to stay in office as the head of a minority government, although the situation is likely to make it more difficult for her to govern.

-Last week, Norway's cabinet decided to allow the woman to return to Norway with her two children so that one of them could receive medical treatment.
+Last week, Norway's cabinet decided to allow the woman to return to Norway with her two children so that her 5-year-old son could receive medical treatment.
 The woman, who left Norway in 2013, was arrested upon her return on suspicion of being a member of the militant "Islamic State" (IS) group.

 The Progress Party offered to help the woman's children, but sought to block the government from providing assistance to adults seeking to return to Norway after marrying foreign fighters or joining Islamist groups abroad.